toeverything/blocksuite/examples/react-y-redis-express/README.md

-# React Basic Example
+# React Y-Redis Express Example

-This example encapsulates the BlockSuite editor and doc collection in React, demonstrating basic document synchronization with y-websocket.
+This example encapsulates the BlockSuite editor and doc collection in React, demonstrating document synchronization and storage with y-redis.

 ## Development